manavsehgal/reactspeedcoding/README.md

 ## Reuse code from book

-- Launch quickly with fully functional React + Webpack starter.
+- Launch quickly with fully functional ES6 React + Webpack starter.
-- Reuse 15+ CSS modules.
-- Add 10+ custom React components to your app.
+- Add 20+ custom React components to your app.

 Clone the repo like so.